-RESOLVED that the Minutes of the former Human Resources Management & Development Committee meeting held on 3 March 2021 be signed as a correct record.
-Note: this Committee replaced the Human Resources Management & Development Committee on 29 June 2021.
+RESOLVED that the Minutes of the Audit & Performance Review Committee (as replaced by the Audit & Governance Committee) held on 3 March 2021 be signed as a correct record.

 \ PC/21/2 Appointments to the Internal Disputes Resolution Panel

 The Committee considered a report of the Director of Governance & Digital Services (PC/21/1) that sought appointees from the membership the People Committee to serve on the Internal Disputes Resolution Panel (set up to consider and determine complaints made by individuals under stage 2 of the Firefighters' Pension Scheme Internal Disputes Resolution Procedure).